History of TACMINA

 The living standards in Japan had improved due to rapid economic growth.
 As a result, the rivers became contaminated by industrial waste.
 Water and pollution problems became more serious as evidenced by Minamata disease and cadmium poisoning.
 The "Water Pollution Control Act" was enacted in 1970 to accelerated and improve pollution control measures.
 Treating industrial waste water created a variety of needs during this period.
 This enabled TACMINA to add various related equipment to its product lineup, such as measurement instruments (pH meter), dryers, agitators, etc. TACMINA combined this pump with other devices to help create complete solutions to solve issues that our customers faced.
 TACMINA producing one system after another, including the "pH neutralizer and recorder system" and an "Intra-tubular continuous pH control system."

 Since 1975, TACMINA products have continued to expand into a broad range of manufacturing and production process applications.
 TACMINA continues to develop unique products to support the needs for diversified and high speed production, such as "cylinder pumps" and "non-pulsatile pumps."
 In TACMINA's pursuit of the ideal form for fluid transport, the "Smoothflow Pump" was developed.
 TACMINA pumps go beyond the category of diaphragm pumps and helped guide and form solutions for problems that could not be resolved by conventional pumps.
 TACMINA pumps are respected and recognized in a wide variety of industries for excellent delivery performance, easy-to-use design, cost and the ability to accurately transfer difficult to handle fluids such as slurries and high viscosity liquid.

-Listed in second section of Osaka Securities Exchange
+Listed on the second section of the Osaka Securities Exchange